Malhar-06/K8s-Learning/README.md

 # K8s-Learning
-In this repo I will push the yaml files and all the learnings from kubernetes.
+This repository contains YAML files and learnings from Kubernetes.